cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine.md

 ::: danger

-If you do not already have TrollStore installed, and are using an A8(X) iPad on firmware version 15.7.2 or later, you need to follow <router-link to="/installing-dopamine-sideloadly">Installing Dopamine (Sideloadly)</router-link> instead.
+If you do not already have TrollStore installed, and are using an A8(X) iPad on firmware version 15.7.2 or later, you need to either follow <router-link to="/installing-dopamine-trollrestore">Installing Dopamine (TrollRestore)</router-link> or <router-link to="/installing-dopamine-sideloadly">Installing Dopamine (Sideloadly)</router-link> instead.

 :::